Medicaid → Implementation → Retention & Support

 NACDD, with funding from the Division of Diabetes Translation at CDC, led the Medicaid Coverage for the National DPP Demonstration Project with Maryland and Oregon to show how state Medicaid agencies and state health departments can collaborate to implement, deliver, and sustain coverage of the National DPP lifestyle change program.

-The strategies implemented by managed care organizations (MCOs), accountable care organizations (ACOs), and CDC-recognized organizations to increase participant retention during the Demonstration are summarized in the Medicaid Coverage for the National DPP Demonstration Project Retention Brief.
+The strategies implemented by MCOs, accountable care organizations (ACOs), and CDC-recognized organizations to increase participant retention during the Demonstration are summarized in the Medicaid Coverage for the National DPP Demonstration Project Retention Brief.
 The Demonstration Project concluded that the main reasons participants discontinued the program was due to time constraints, technology issues, family commitments, classes being held at inconvenient times, lack of reliable transportation, lack of reliable internet, and a perception of inability to achieve goals.
 These barriers may serve as focal points to improve National DPP lifestyle change program retention.
 The Demonstration Project also found that retention was improved when participants were referred by a health care provider, received program support tools, such as pedometers, scales, or athletic gear or clothing, and reported excellent or good health.

 CDC Retention Resources